santosr2/ant_labyrinth/README.md

 # ***AntLabyrinth.c***

->This project was developed for the malformation data structure I, using maze solving algorithm and A * (The star) in a 10x10 matrix, starting point is (1,1) and arrival (10,10), where 0 are valid paths and -1 obstacles.
+>This project was developed for the discipline data structure 1, using a search algorithm in a matrix of 10x10, where the starting point is (1,1) and arrival (10,10), where 0 are valid paths and -1 obstacles.
 The ncurses library was used for graphical environment in text mode.

 ### Author
  - Rubens Santos <me@z1ron>